LIS501/syllabi/fall2016c.md

 background and explanations.
 These titles are linked from:  <http://www.library.illinois.edu/lsx/findit/tools/encyclopedias.html> and
 <http://www.library.illinois.edu/lsx/findit/tools/dictionaries.html>.
-They include: ODLIS: Online Dictionary for Library and Information Science and the Encyclopedia of Library and Information Sciences.
+They include: *ODLIS: Online Dictionary for Library and Information Science* and the *Encyclopedia of Library and Information Sciences*.

 # About Maria Bonn
 Maria is a senior lecturer at the Graduate School of Library and Information Science at the GSLIS.